Bachelor of Early Learning Program Development (Honours)

 Guidelines for Use of ECE Building

 When you are in the ECE building, please remember that you are also sharing space with children and families.
 This space is also the children's learning environment and it is essential that we all work together to make them feel valued, respected, and safe.
+When using the ECE space (for example to enter the washrooms) wear your ONE Card to assure families and childcare staff that you are a student.
 As an emerging professional, when you are in this space, please consider the following:

 - Be mindful of your language, both choice of words and tone.